dayatucker/stat220_final/README.md

 Key Features to Note:

-Top Artists/Albums tab - selecting a row in the table loads the corresponding Spotify embed, allowing users to instantly listen to top tracks by that artist or album without leaving the app
+Top Artists/Albums tab – Selecting a row in the table dynamically loads the corresponding Spotify embed, allowing users to instantly preview top tracks by that artist or album without leaving the app.

+Track Duration tab – Visualizes the relationship between track length and popularity through an interactive scatterplot.
+Users can filter by artist to see whether shorter or longer songs tend to perform better.

-Tracks with Features tab — dynamically detects “feat.” or “with” in track names to identify collaborations
+Tracks with Features tab – Detects collaborations by identifying phrases like “feat.” or “with” in track names, making it easy to explore featured tracks across albums.

-Lyric Analysis tab — uses the bing lexicon to visualize sentiment of common lyrics over time
+Lyric Analysis tab – Performs sentiment analysis on lyrics using the bing lexicon, highlighting how the emotional tone of common words has shifted over time.

-App-wide design - consistent dark mode styling and tooltip interactivity **ADD MORE**
+App-wide design – Features a cohesive dark mode Spotify theme, along with interactive tooltips.

+**ADD MORE**

 ## Published App Link